dcdeepti03/blood-connect/DESIGN.md

 This enabled me to have secure login, signup flows without re-engineering the authentication design and have this working with minimum effort
 The API documentation for the use of the API is also extensive and made it easy to implement

-# Databse
+# Database

 - The application makes use of sqlite3 for database needs.
-- The databse name is bloodconnect.db
+- The database name is bloodconnect.db
-- There are two tables in this databse
+- There are two tables in this database
     - user_profile table stores the profile details for all users that signup with the application
     - donation_requests table stores messages for donors, along with the information on who created the message, blood groups needed for donation and archival flag